shelleg/jenkins-pipeline-workshop/README.md

 3. Instantiate a seed job

 ## Pre-requirements
-1. git
+1. git (cli installed on laptop)
-1. A git account
+1. A GitHub account
-1. Docker
+1. Docker (cli installed on laptop and run as daemon or connected to remote Docker server)
-1. docker-compose
+1. docker-compose (cli installed on laptop)

 ## Setup steps